LAION-AI/Open-Assistant/inference/README.md

 # OpenAssistant Inference

 Preliminary implementation of the inference engine for OpenAssistant.
+This is strictly for local development, although you might find limited success for your self-hosting OA plan.
+There is no warranty that this will not change in the future — in fact, expect it to change.

 ## Development Variant 1 (docker compose)